AdobeDocs/target.it-IT/help/main/cmp-resources-and-contact-information.md

 [Condizioni d&#39;uso](https://www.adobe.com/legal/terms.html)

 Adobe and the Adobe logo are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.
-A trademark symbol (®, ™, etc.) denotes an Adobe trademark.
+Un simbolo di marchio (®, ™, ecc.) denota un marchio Adobe.

 All third-party trademarks are the property of their respective owners.
 Updated Information/Additional Third Party Code Information available at [https://www.adobe.com/go/thirdparty_it](https://www.adobe.com/it/products/eula/third_party.html).